opensciencegrid/dosar/docs/DataKigali2018/09-SimpleDAG.md

    * Why does DAGman run as a Condor job?
    * Look at the submit file for DAGMan: what does on_exit_remove do?
 Why is this here?

-## Challenge

-   * What is the scheduler universe?
-Why does DAGMan use it?